-Pool School: Maintenance Basics 101
+Pool School: Pool Maintenance for Beginners

 By practicing some simple, basic maintenance, you can help maximize the life of your pool—keep it at the center of family activities for years to come.

 Just like people, pools should get regular health check-ups.
 By practicing some simple, basic maintenance, you can help maximize the life of your pool—keep it at the center of family activities for years to come.
 And why wouldn’t you want to?
 After all, according to some surveys, the average cost of an in-ground pool ranges from around $20,000 to more than $42,000, including materials and labor.
 That’s some serious coin—an investment well worth protecting.